hartwork/binary-gentoo/README.md

 - Big packages like Chromium need a pile of RAM and CPU time.
-  Therefore, the build defaults to `MAKETOPTS=-j1` the package of interest is emerged seperate from it dependencies.
+  Therefore, the build defaults to `MAKETOPTS=-j1` the package of interest is emerged separate from it dependencies.
   That allows to build e.g. a package of Chromium in a VM with only 8 GB of RAM.

-- With regard to dependency constrainst, some packages can be *built* without conflicts but not be *installed* without conflicts.
+- With regard to dependency constraints, some packages can be *built* without conflicts but not be *installed* without conflicts.
-  Hence the default is to only install depencies, but not the package of interest.
+  Hence the default is to only install dependencies, but not the package of interest.